In the West, some of the oldest extant sources that give detailed

 Mathematics: On the Art and Science of Acoustic Instruments (see

-Musical Mathematics), below please find Chapter 3, Figure 12, which
+below please find Chapter 3, Figure 12, which illustrates the acoustic

-illustrates the acoustic basis of just intonation in the context of
+basis of just intonation in the context of the harmonic series.

 Many modern music theorists have attempted to intellectually degrade